xavierbriole/botpress/docs/guide/docs/managing/proactive.md

 </html>
 ```

-### Send message when opening webchat
+### Send a message when opening webchat

-This will send an event when the webchat button bubble is clicked
+Doing so will send an event when the webchat button bubble is clicked.

 Use this code in your `index.html`: